Best Gaming Headset of 2018? Here are 4 top of the range to pick from.

 The next important thing is to assess whether a gaming headset is good enough for you.
 A lot of buyers just settle for a certain model from a prominent brand just because it is recognizable and has a good brand recall value.
 While that’s the easy way to go, it is not necessarily is best.
 Before you start exploring your options, you must consider exactly what you need your gaming headsets to do for you.
 Comparing the features of headsets available in your budget range with your own specific requirements can help you shortlist the most promising ones.

 Do you want a gaming headset that can also double as a pair of regular headphones?
-In that case, a pair with on-ears fit and a detachable or built-in mic is your best bet.
-Similarly, a pair with long battery life, comfortable over-ear fit and a promising boom mic makes a more suitable choice for those looking to it use for heavy duty and long gaming sessions.
+In that case, a pair with an on-ears fit and a detachable or built-in mic is your best bet.
+Similarly, a pair with long battery life, comfortable over-ear fit and a promising boom mic make a more suitable choice for those looking to use it for heavy duty and long gaming sessions.

 In addition to your own needs, you also need to take overall build quality of a headset into consideration.
 What is the construction like?
 What are they made of?
 A pair with an all hard plastic body can be extremely uncomfortable to wear for prolonged durations.
 You should instead look for a model that comes with an adjustable headband and well-padded cups, at the very least.
 Your comfort is definitely a key aspect you need to factor in for making the right purchase.
 After all, no matter how great the audio quality of a headset, it won’t serve its purpose well if you are unable to wear it comfortably for long hours.